Constitution of Angola: 1975 constitution

-Independent Angola's first constitution dedicated the new republic to eliminating the vestiges of Portuguese colonialism.
-The Constitution provided numerous guarantees of individual freedom and prohibited discrimination based on color, race, ethnic identity, sex, place of birth, religion, level of education, and economic or social status.
-The Constitution also promised freedom of expression and assembly.
+Independent Angola's first constitution was a communist state constitution dedicated the new republic to eliminating the vestiges of Portuguese colonialism.
+The constitution provided numerous guarantees of individual freedom and prohibited discrimination based on color, race, ethnic identity, sex, place of birth, religion, level of education, and economic or social status.
+The constitution also promised freedom of expression and assembly.

 Constitutional revisions in 1976 and 1980 more clearly established a revolutionary socialist, one-party state the national goal.
-As revised, the Constitution vested sovereignty in the Angolan people, guaranteed through the representation of the party, and promised to implement "people's power."
+As revised, the constitution vested sovereignty in the Angolan people, guaranteed through the representation of the party, and promised to implement "people's power."
 It also emphasized the preeminence of the People's Movement for the Liberation of Angola (MPLA) as a policy-making body and made the government subordinate to it, responsible for implementing party policy.
 Economic development was to be founded on socialist models of cooperative ownership.

 Other constitutional guarantees included health care, access to education, and state assistance in childhood, motherhood, disability, and old age.
 In return for these sweeping guarantees, each individual was responsible for participating in the nation's military defense, voting in official elections, serving in public office if appointed or elected, working—considered a duty—and generally aiding in the socialist transformation.

-Despite its strong socialist tone, the Constitution guaranteed the protection of private property and private business activity within limits set by the state.
+Despite its strong socialist tone, the constitution guaranteed the protection of private property and private business activity within limits set by the state.
 National economic goals were to develop agriculture and industry, establish just social relations in all sectors of production, foster the growth of the public sector and cooperatives, and implement a system of graduated direct taxation.
 Social goals included combating illiteracy, promoting the development of education and a national culture, and enforcing strict separation of church and state, with official respect for all religions.

-The Constitution also outlined Angola's defense policy, which explicitly prohibited foreign military bases on Angolan soil or affiliation with any foreign military organization.
+The constitution also outlined Angola's defense policy, which explicitly prohibited foreign military bases on Angolan soil or affiliation with any foreign military organization.
 It institutionalized the People's Armed Forces for the Liberation of Angola (FAPLA) as the nation's army and assigned it responsibility for defense and national reconstruction.
 Military conscription applied to both men and women over the age of eighteen.